9 Sneaky Ways to Carve Out More “Me Time” Every Day

 Give yourself a grown-up time out

 “Your brain clutters up with ideas, thoughts, and emotions, much like your catch-all, messy kitchen junk drawer does.
 Me time helps clean it all out,” says psychologist and author, Leah Klungness, PhD.
 Klungness, a parenting expert, recommends prioritizing me time, even if you have kids underfoot who need, need, need.
 “Kids can learn to respect me-time rules.
 Setting a timer often helps,” she suggests.
 You might say, “I’m going to drink coffee and read the newspaper for five minutes, and then I will be available to play with you.”
 Setting a time limit on me time establishes a concrete beginning and end that will keep children from becoming anxious, and also teaches them about healthy boundaries in a way that they understand and respect.
-(A few rookie mistakes actually made these couples better parents.)
+Here are more tips on building a self-care plan.

 Turn workout time into me time